bioinfoUGR/sRNAtoolbox/README.md

 ## Citing sRNAtoolbox or sRNAbench
 If you use sRNAbench or sRNAtoolbox please make sure to cite our latest publication.
->Aparicio-Puerta E., Lebrón R., Rueda A., Gómez-Martín C., Giannoukakos S., Jaspez D., Medina J.M., Zubkovic A., Jurak I., Fromm B. et al. sRNAbench and sRNAtoolbox 2019: intuitive fast small RNA profiling and differential expression.
-Nucleic Acids Res.
-2019; 47:W530–W535.
+>Aparicio-Puerta E., Gómez-Martín C., Giannoukakos S., Medina J.M., Scheepbouwer C., García-Moreno A., Carmona-Saez P., Fromm B., Pegtel D.M., Keller A., Marchal J.A.,  Hackenberg M., sRNAbench and sRNAtoolbox 2022 update: accurate miRNA and sncRNA profiling for model and non-model organisms, Nucleic Acids Research, Volume 50, Issue W1, 5 July 2022, Pages W710–W717, [https://doi.org/10.1093/nar/gkac363](https://doi.org/10.1093/nar/gkac363).

 ## Getting started

 There are 3 ways to use sRNAbench or sRNAtoolbox: Webserver, Docker container or standalone versions.
 We discourage the usage of standalone as several dependencies exist.